pivotal/docs-platform-automation/docs/externalized-opsman-config.md

 outside of OpsManager.
 Because the configuration file essentially configures OpsManager to a known state, it implies the configuration file is the source of truth.
-And since the file is just a plain-text documentation, it can be easily versioned using VCS (e.g. git).
+And since the file is just a plain-text documentation, it can be easily versioned using a Version Control System (VCS) like git.
 For multiple foundations, one approach is to promote the entire configuration file

-The following is an example configuration file for OpsManager:
-{% code_snippet 'pivotal/platform-automation', 'director-configuration' %}

 ## Why using externalized config
 ### Traceability